NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 :::tip

-If you are using Visual Studio Code, try [our extension](/hardhat-vscode), which adds language support for Solidity and provides editor integration for Hardhat projects.
+[Hardhat for Visual Studio Code](/hardhat-vscode) is the official Hardhat extension that adds advanced support for Solidity to VSCode.
+If you use Visual Studio Code, give it a try!

 :::